bakerlisa/store-vender-forecast/README.md

 fig 1: Overview of the regression models, visual explanation of how the data is working  and why one model was chosen over the others
 <img src="https://github.com/lisabroadhead/store-vender-forecast/blob/main/regression.png" />

+### Compilation Breakdown
+1. Lineplot chosen because of its simplicity in relaying the flow between the max depth and accuracy

 ### Results
 Bagged Regression model will be the best model to use